dominikwilkowski/grunt-font/README.md

 grunt-font
 ==========

-> Add soothing sound notification to your grunt watch so you don't need to watch the watch.
+> Output in a nice font to the console for banners or logos using [cfonts](https://nodei.co/npm/cfonts/)

 [![NPM](https://nodei.co/npm/grunt-font.png)](https://nodei.co/npm/grunt-font/)